Woman, Life, Freedom: Iran

-In the protests following Mahsa Amini's demise while under the custody of Iranian authorities, a wave of swift public protests spread.
+In the protests following Mahsa Amini's death while under the custody of Iranian authorities, a wave of swift public protests spread.
 These protests consisted of women defiantly removing and burning their headscarves, cutting their hair, and boldly confronting and fighting against the forces of the authorities.
 Riots began to form as local leading groups such as "the Covenant" and "Neighbourhood Youth Alliance" began to spread the news online and called for protests. the government, in response, resorted to internet restrictions and shutdowns to stifle the organization of further protests and stop the local leaders.
 The protestors instead resorted to TV, where the foreign oppositions later spread the rallying cry: "Women, life, freedom," symbolizing the essence of this rapid and transformative movement.
-Since the Islamic revolution of 1979, these protests presented the most immediate challenge to Iran's regime.
+Since the Iranian Revolution of 1979, these protests presented the most immediate challenge to Iran's regime.
 The response from the police to the protests resulted in the death of more than 500 civilians and the imprisonment of over 1000.